dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

  **`Order-By clause`** –

- Invalid for external tables, specifies columns from the SELECT list on which to sort the super projection that is automatically created for this table.
-The ORDER BY clause cannot include qualifiers ASC or DESC.
+ Invalid for external tables, specifies columns from the `SELECT` list on which to sort the super projection that is automatically created for this table.
+The `ORDER BY` clause cannot include qualifiers ASC.
 Vertica always stores projection data in ascending sort order.
-If you omit the ORDER BY clause, Vertica uses the SELECT list order as the projection sort order.
+If you omit the `ORDER BY`clause, Vertica uses the `SELECT` list order as the projection sort order.

 How can I run the Order_by for table materialization?